Pianist Antonio Formaro presents a lecture recital focusing on Mendelssohn's life and music.

-Since his debut at the Teatro Colón in Buenos Aires at age 17 and his first international tour in 1999, Formaro has performed as a soloist for the most important orchestras in Argentina, Latin America and Europe.
-Additionally, his recitals have garnered praiseworthy reviews.
-He made his debut at the legendary Gewandhaus in Leipzig at the end of 2015.
-Since then, he has performed at the Piano Festival of Bologna, the Mendelssohn-Saal in Berlin, the Philharmonie Hradec Králové in the Czech Republic and the Academy of St. Martin in the Fields in London, and the Konzerthaus in Vienna.
+Since his debut at the Teatro Colón in Buenos Aires at age 17 and his first international tour in 1999, Formaro has performed as a soloist for the most important orchestras in Argentina, Latin America and Europe, also performing recitals in the most prestigious halls to praiseworthy reviews that led him to his debut at the legendary Gewandhaus in Leipzig (Germany) at the end of 2015.
+Some of his performances included the Pianistic Festival of Bologna, the Mendelssohn-Saal in Berlin, the Philharmonie Hradec Králové at the Czech Republic and the Academy of St. Martin in the Fields in London among others, culminating in his debut at the Konzerthaus in Vienna in July 2018.

-Westminster College of the Arts gratefully acknowledges the generous support of Dr. Helmuth H. Fuchs for this program.
+Westminster College of the Arts gratefully acknowledges the generous support of Dr. Helmuth H. Fuchs.

 No dates or times currently scheduled for this event.

 Antonio Formaro, piano